-The ideal island getaway: cool breezes, colorful sands and crystal-clear waters that are a veritable snorkeler’s paradise.
+The ideal island getaway: cool breezes, colorful sands and crystal-clear waters that are a veritable snorkeller’s paradise.
 Yet these isles were also the inspiration for Darwin’s Theory of Evolution.
-Get thrillingly close to unique wildlife species here, including blue- and red-footed boobies, marine iguanas, giant tortoises and more.
+Get thrillingly close to unique wildlife species here, including Blue- and Red-Footed boobies, Marine iguanas, Giant tortoises and more.

 Baltra Island, Ecuador

 Baltra Island, also known as South Seymour, is the gateway through which most people enter and depart the Galápagos Islands.
 Upon arrival and once through immigration procedures, visitors are transferred directly to a nearby dock to join the ship by zodiac.
 The runway was first constructed here during World War II when the island was used as a US Army Air Base.
 Located near the geographic center of the Galápagos, the island itself is small, flat and arid.
 Its dry environment hosts Salt bushes, Prickly Pear cactus and Palo Santo trees, all of which support land iguanas that can occasionally be seen crossing the runway.

 At Genovesa Island the ship tucks into Darwin Bay, an ancient volcanic crater now flooded by the sea.
 Zodiacs land on a picturesque sandy beach where Galápagos sea lions often rest on the fine, white sand.
 Explorations along the shore may reveal marine iguanas looking like prehistoric dinosaurs in miniature.
 By heading inland over a short distance, visitors could encounter seabirds of all shapes and sizes nesting in the vegetation.
 Scores of immature Red-Footed boobies perch on branches within an arm’s reach of the path.
 In addition, watch for Great Frigatebirds and Yellow-Crowned Night herons along the walk.